AkiyamaZw/CG101HW/README.md

 2. cmake ..
 3. cmake --build .

 All the executable file will be compiled and placed under the "bin" folder.
-That's all, just enjoy the Computer Graphic tutorial.
+That's all, just enjoy the [Computer Graphic tutorial](https://sites.cs.ucsb.edu/~lingqi/teaching/games101.html).

 ## Summary Note
-* [📖 ticky note](./doc/Note.md) records some traps of CG Homework I met.
+* [📖 ticky note](./doc/Note.md) records some traps in CG Homework I met.